VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ### Development ARM build

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.14.
-2. Run `make vmagent-arm` or `make vmagent-arm64` from the root folder of the repository.
+2. Run `make vmagent-arm` or `make vmagent-arm64` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics)
    It builds `vmagent-arm` or `vmagent-arm64` binary respectively and puts it into the `bin` folder.

 ### Production ARM build

 1. [Install docker](https://docs.docker.com/install/).
-2. Run `make vmagent-arm-prod` or `make vmagent-arm64-prod` from the root folder of the repository.
+2. Run `make vmagent-arm-prod` or `make vmagent-arm64-prod` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
    It builds `vmagent-arm-prod` or `vmagent-arm64-prod` binary respectively and puts it into the `bin` folder.